Last Updated on 04/21/2023 by Glynn Willard

 So, what’s dispersed camping?

-Dispersed camping is generally thought of as using government land such as BLM, National Forest, etc. on which to boondock.
+Dispersed camping is generally thought of as using government lands such as BLM land and National Forest on which to boondock.
 In other words, public lands.

-Think of those beautiful pictures with an RV sitting out in the middle of nowhere.
-And it’s still functioning.
+Think of those beautiful pictures with an RV sitting out in the middle of nowhere by a lake at the base of a mountain and it’s still functioning.
 That’s dispersed camping.

 Well, that’s our preferred method of living.
 And once you have mastered the skill set of finding land to boondock on, you may never look at an RV park again.
 I can’t (except to dump and fill fresh water as a last resort).